 About the author

-Sophie Seita is a writer, artist, translator, and a Junior Research Fellow at the University of Cambridge.
+Sophie Seita is a writer, artist, translator, and a Junior Research Fellow at the University of Cambridge and Assistant Professor at Boston University.

 "Investigating modernist and contemporary American little magazine communities, Seita persuasively challenges conventional notions of the avant-garde as oppositional, militant, and closed.
 Her deeply informed readings of these periodicals and her astute theorizing complicate those narratives through a richly textured assessment of the form's importance to avant-garde poetics."